-The Honorable Tony Evers

-The Honorable Members of the Legislature

-Citizens of the State of Wisconsin
+The Honorable Tony Evers The Honorable Members of the Legislature Citizens of the State of Wisconsin

-We are pleased to submit the Annual Comprehensive Financial Report (ACFR) for the State of Wisconsin for the fiscal year ended June 30, 2022.
+We are pleased to submit the General Purpose External Financial Statements of the State of Wisconsin for the fiscal year ended June 30, 2022.
+They are part of the audited Annual Comprehensive Financial Report and present financial information in conformity with generally accepted accounting principles.